 Awards/Honors:

-Best Lawyers Charlotte Criminal Defense: White-Collar Lawyer of the Year (2019) [awarded to the sole lawyers in a region and practice area who receives the highest feedback from their peers]
+Best Lawyers Lawyer of the Year Criminal Defense: White-Collar for Charlotte (2019) (awarded to the lawyer in a region and practice area who receives the highest rating from their peers)

-No. 2 Ranking in Top 10 Lawyers in North Carolina by Super Lawyers (2018)
+Ranked in the Top 10 Lawyers in North Carolina by Super Lawyers, regardless of specialty or field (2017 to present)

-Band 1 Ranking with Chambers and Partners: Litigation White-Collar Crime and Government Investigations (North Carolina) (2016-present)
+Band 1 Ranking with Chambers and Partners: Litigation White-Collar Crime and Government Investigations (2016-present)

 Best Lawyers: Banking and Finance Lawyer of the Year (2014)